Workshops

 • OLi STI4CC community of interest

-Over the past years OLi-works has brokered a loose coalition of interested and independent consultants into a community of interest that meets regularly to discuss developments and topics in the realm of energy, and applications of science, technology and innovation for climate change adaptation and mitigation.
-Our perspective is based on international expertise and field experience, often in low income countries, or in agencies with an international scope.
-A description of our pilot to convert this community into a subscription service is described here.
+Over the past years OLi-works has brokered a coalition of independent and seasoned consultants into a community of interest that meets regularly to discuss developments and topics in the realm of energy, and applications of science, technology and innovation for climate change adaptation and mitigation.
+This is called our “Science, Technology and Innovation for Climate Change” (STI4CC) network.
+Our perspective is based on many years of international work and field experience, often in low income countries, or in agencies with a global scope.
+A snapshot of our evolving network is described here.

 • Global clean cooking ~ E

-Over 2020-21 a trio of us came together to collectively prepare a White Paper under the leadership of Ken Robertson.
+Over 2020-21 a trio of us came together to collectively develop a White Paper championed by Ken Robertson, but whose source and technical design were contributed by Steve O’Gorman.
 Ken is a former NGO founder and current overseas development consultant.
+Steve likewise has many years of experience in overseas development.
 Our White Paper described the potential of co-deploying thermal energy storage devices with solar-powered micro-grids for cooking in rural communities.
 We were addressing the major challenge of hazardous biomass-based cooking by 2.8 billion of the world’s people, most of whom are women and girls.
 The identified sustainable development goals (SDGs) for this project were SDG5 and SDG7.
 Two graduate students at the University of Calgary’s Sustainable Energy Development Program (SEDV) worked diligently with us over the year.
 New to energy projects in low income countries, the students identified the key obstacles that exist to prevent an expansion of clean cooking to rural communities in Tanzania, and identified a model that has been deployed in Bangladesh and that might be adapted, with suitable modifications.

 We remain interested in off-grid energy solutions and global clean cooking as a project area to pursue.
 If this topic is one you are pursuing, please feel welcome to contact us for a discussion..

-The United Nations Framework Convention on Climate Change (UNFCCC) will hold its 28th meeting of the Community of the Parties (COP) in the United Arab Emirates November 30 to December 12 2023.
+The United Nations Framework Convention on Climate Change (UNFCCC) will hold its 29th meeting of the Parties (COP) in Baku, Azerbaijan November 11th to 22nd, 2024.

-On this topic one of the experts associated with our network called STI4CC (Science and Technology to Address Climate Change) is preparing an update of his yearly workshop series.
+On this topic one of the experts associated with our network called STI4CC (Science and Technology to Address Climate Change) keeps close watch on developments, outcomes and their impact, and prepares updates of his workshop series on demand.

-This workshop is a climate change primer workshop, ideal for local, regional or national decision-makers who need a deeper understanding of both the scientific and political dimensions at the global level, the role of information and communication technologies (ICTs) and prospects for the future.
+This workshop may serve as a climate change primer workshop, ideal for local, regional or national decision-makers who are collecting perspectives from various sources, are short on time and expect their questions answered within a small group discussion.
+They may need a deeper understanding of both the scientific and political dimensions at the global level, the role of information and communication technologies (ICTs) and prospects for the future.

-Price and scheme: A one hour session, CAD $400, ideal for a group of five to fifteen, seeking a presentation and discussion.
+Price and scheme: A one hour session, normally CAD $400 (but negotiable for small not-for-profits).
+Ideal for a group of five to fifteen, seeking a presentation and discussion.

 C. Professional English; Deciphering International Affairs and Foreign Policy